ECTS

 Knowledge:

-o Know how to mobilize concepts and tools from different disciplines to analyze a document, an observation or the result of an experiment ;
+o Know how to mobilize concepts and tools from different disciplines to analyze a document, an observation or the result of an experiment;

-o Be able to develop a logical argument with a critical mind (limits, confrontation with bibliography, defense of a point of view thanks to a constructed and logical argument, etc.).) ;
+o Be able to develop a logical argument with a critical mind (limits, confrontation with bibliography, defense of a point of view thanks to a constructed and logical argument, etc.).);

-adapted computer tools;
+of suitable computer tools;

 o Know how to work independently, adapt to a new context and take relevant initiatives;

-1) disciplinary skills:
+1) Disciplinary skills:

-- Know the major physiological functions;
+- Knowledge of the major physiological functions

-- Know the basics of endocrinology
+- basic knowledge of endocrinology

-- Know the physiology and pathologies of nutrition
+- knowledge of nutritional physiology and pathologies

-2) Cross-cutting skills:
+2) Cross-disciplinary skills:

 - Knowledge: